 by Steve J. Langdon

 The Native People of Alaska is a comprehensive, easy-to-read introductory guide to Alaska’s first inhabitants.
-Langdon describes their lifestyles, traditions and culture at the time of first contact with Europeans.
+Langdon describes their lifestyles, traditions, and culture at the time of the first contact with Europeans.
 It is the only book in its price range that tells how ALL of Alaska’s Native people survived in one of the most challenging environments on earth for more than 200 generations, long before modern technology.

 Named as one of the best Alaska history books of all time by the Alaska Historical Society.

 “Every Alaskan should read this book.
-It is good for students, for new Alaskans, and for the old timer who wants to know more…”
+It is good for students, for new Alaskans, and for the old-timer who wants to know more…”

 former Alaska Commissioner of Education